pixelrazor/pixelbot/README.md

 - [Overwatch](#owatch)
 - [CS:GO](csgo)
 # League of Legends<a name='league'></a>
 The league commands can be view via the **\/league help** command.
-The list of supported regions is na, br, eune, euw, jp, kr, lan, las, oce, tr, and ru.
+The supported regions are na, br, eune, euw, jp, kr, lan, las, oce, tr, and ru.
 ## League Playercards<a name='lcard'></a>
 Playercards can be created using the following command:
 >\/league \<reigion\> player \<summoner\>